amcginlay/eks-demos/doc/06-build-cluster/README.md

 kubectl get nodes -o wide
 ```

-We can further validate our permissions by observing the pods initally deployed in the kube-system namespace.
+You can further validate your permissions by observing the pods initally deployed in the kube-system namespace.
 ```bash
 kubectl -n kube-system get pods -o wide
 ```